cnio-bu/bollito/tutorials/melanoma/README.md

 ### 7. Diferential expression analysis

 This step is **fundamental** to characterize the dataset.
-Here, the expression profile of each cluster is compared to the rest, obtaining the **marker genes** per cluster (filtered by logFC, and a minimum number of cells expressing each gene), but also a complete differential expression analysis including all the genes of the dataset.
+Here, the expression profile of each cluster (or condition) is compared to the rest, obtaining the **marker genes** per cluster (filtered by logFC, and a minimum number of cells expressing each gene), but also a complete differential expression analysis including all the genes of the dataset.
 The marker genes are a valuable information since they will be useful for the functional characterization of the clusters.